 Comment.
-Section 16104 continues the substance of the second paragraph of former Civil Code Section 2271 and subdivision (d) of former Civil Code Section 2271.1.
+Section 16104 restates the second paragraph of former Civil Code Section 2271 and subdivision (d) of former Civil Code Section 2271.1 without substantive change.

 § 16105.
 Proceedings

 16105. (a) A proceeding contemplated by Section $101(\underline{1})(3)$ of the Tax Reform Act of 1969 may be commenced pursuant to Section 17200 by the organization involved.
 All specifically named beneficiaries of the organization and the Attorney General shall be parties to the proceedings.
 Notwithstanding Section 17000, this provision is not exclusive and does not limit any jurisdiction that otherwise exists.